AmadeusITGroup/dataio-framework/docs/content/configuration/schema-definitions.md

 In some cases (e.g. streaming, reading JSON or CSV inputs), defining a schema is a good practice as it will improve the performances by skipping the schema inference step.

-The Data I/O gives the possibility to specify a schema when configuring an input.
+The Data I/O gives the possibility to call the Spark API's schema() method by specifying a schema when configuring an input.
 To do so you have to:

 * Create a case class which represents the schema,
-* Specify the Schema parameter for the Input in the configuration file,
+* Specify the `schema` parameter for the `input` in the configuration file,
 * Register your case class in the `SchemaRegistry` in the main function of your program.

 ## Creating a schema